ferdkuh/rlkart/README.md

 # Reinforcement Learning on Mario Kart

-This project implements an environment for RL algorithms on Mario Kart using the [Mupen64Plus emulator](https://github.com/mupen64plus) and includes a simple implementation of the [PAAC](https://github.com/Alfredvc/paac) algorithm .
+This project implements an environment for RL algorithms on Mario Kart using the [Mupen64Plus emulator](https://github.com/mupen64plus) and includes a simple parallel actor-critique agent heavily based on the [PAAC](https://github.com/Alfredvc/paac) algorithm .

 ![example gif](readme_files/example.gif "exampleGif")